Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/technical_references/design_docs/tfm_secure_boot.rst

 ..
 [3] The image executes in-place (XIP) and is in Overwrite mode for image
     update by default

 ..
-[4] To enable XIP Swap mode, assign the "SWAP" string to the
+[4] To enable XIP Swap mode, assign the "SWAP_USING_SCRATCH" or
-    ``MCUBOOT_UPGRADE_STRATEGY`` configuration variable in the build
+    "SWAP_USING_MOVE" string to the ``MCUBOOT_UPGRADE_STRATEGY``
-    configuration file, or include this macro definition in the command line
+    configuration variable in the build configuration file, or include this macro definition in the command line

 ..
 [5] To enable direct-xip, assign the "DIRECT_XIP" string to the
     ``MCUBOOT_UPGRADE_STRATEGY`` configuration variable in the build